 IceEco focuses on ecosystems within and around coastal Greenland.
-Our research is built with a collaborative spirit, and through NASA support, we work with tour companies and their guests, remote sensing and marine ecology scientists, and with the local Greenland communities through outreach and participation.
+Our research is built with a collaborative spirit, and with NASA support we work with tour companies, their guests, remote sensing and marine ecology scientists, and with the local Greenland communities through outreach and participation.

 Where we work